webexone/webexone.github.io/_pages/Admin_flow_Experience.md

    > Music file: callback_confirm_English.wav
    >
    > ---
-8. Drag and Drop a Disconnect Contact node
+8. Verify the PlayMusic is connected to the Disconnect Contact node
    > Activity Label: Disconnect_contact
    >
    > ---